 - 1 medium onion, diced

 - 1 teaspoon curry powder, don't use the dusty old bottle you've had for 6 years, please buy fresh

 - One, 15-ounce can Libby's 100% Pure Pumpkin

 - 1/4 cup peanut butter

-- 3 to 4 cups chicken broth, Swanson's Natural Goodness is the best
+- 4 cups chicken broth, Swanson's Natural Goodness or Stock is very good

 - Sea salt and freshly ground black pepper

 - Melt the butter in a large saucepan over medium high heat.

 - Sauté the onion and garlic 3 to 5 minutes, until softened.

 - Add the curry powder and cook for another minute, stirring constantly.